esperancaleonardo/LIA_Deep_Q_Learning/README.md

 [x] Vision: for vrep image extraction and visual recognition algorithms

-[x] State: State description for Q-Learning

-[] Agent: Agent description for Q-Learning
+[X] Agent: Agent description for Q-Learning

-[] Learning: For learning control, that will use all modules
+[X] Learning: For learning control, that will use all modules

-[] Environment: for environment variables control